maglob/dos-torus/README.md

 dos-torus
 =========

-Demo of 3D software renderer
+Old DOS demo of software 3D renderer (with spinning torus) written in x86 assembler, back in the days.